ed-syspertec/Virtel/docs/manuals/virtel/Virtel462AP/audit_operations_ and_performance.rst

     1 to 8          Alphanumeric    Terminal name
     9 to 12         Packed Decimal  Date (CCYYDDDF)
     13 to 16        Packed Decimal  Time (HHMMSSTF)
+    17 to 17        Alphanumeric    Record type (B=Binary web format)
+    18 to 20        Filler
-    17 to 31        Alphanumeric    Caller’s IP address 32 to 36        Alphanumeric    Caller’s port number 37 to 44        Alphanumeric    Entry point name 45 to 52        Alphanumeric    Transaction external name 53 to 60        Alphanumeric    Rule name
+    21 to 60        Alphanumeric    Caller's IP address and port number 61 to 68        Alphanumeric    Entry point name 69 to 76        Alphanumeric    Transaction external name 77 to 84        Alphanumeric    Rule name
-    61 to 61        Alphanumeric    Record type (B=binary HTTP inbound)
+    85 to 88        Alphanumeric    HTTP Status
-    62 to 64        Alphanumeric    Unused
-    65 to 68        Alphanumeric    Error code
-    69 to 76        Alphanumeric    Relay LU name
+    89 to 96        Alphanumeric    Relay LU name
-    77 to 80        Hexadecimal     Call duration in 1/100 second
+    97 to 100       Hexadecimal     Call duration in 1/100 second
-    81 to 84        Hexadecimal     No of bytes received 85 to 88        Hexadecimal     No of bytes sent 89 to 108       Alphanumeric    User name
+    101 to 104      Hexadecimal     No of bytes received 105 to 108      Hexadecimal     No of bytes sent 109 to 128      Alphanumeric    User ID
-    109 to 124      Alphanumeric    URL parameter
+    129 to 144      Alphanumeric    URL Parameter
+    145 to 184      Alphanumeric    Proxy IP Address

 *Format of VIRSTAT record (type 6 for Web Access)*